 Examples of Success

-As a result of the activity of Poshmark, Depop, and ThredUp, a revolution has taken place in the buying and selling of used goods.
-Even conventional retailers are getting involved in the buy-back programs and resale: IKEA and Patagonia.
+Poshmark, Depop, and ThredUp have brought about a revolution in the used goods buying and selling industries.
+Even traditional retailers are getting in on the buyback and resale programs: IKEA and Patagonia.

 2. The Environmental Impact of Second-Hand Shopping